NanthiniN2004/JAVA_PRACTICE_QUESTION/control structure.md

 ````

-## 21.Check whether a number is a prime number within a range  (OR)  23.Print all prime numbers in a range using nested loops.
+## 21.Check whether a number is a prime number within a range  (OR)  23.Print all prime numbers in a range using nested loops. (or) 35.Print prime numbers within a range using nested conditions.

 ````JAVA[]